 The Bushnell Legend Ultra HD is another best selling binoculars from Bushnell.
-With its multi coated Bushnell ED lenses, the Legend HD 10×25 features high-quality optics providing an outstanding level of viewing experience.
+With its multi-coated Bushnell ED lenses, the Legend HD 10×25 features high-quality optics providing an outstanding level of viewing experience.
 The outside magnesium alloy housing is coated with Bushnell’s RainGuard HD coating.
 The interior is Nitrogen filled and O-ring sealed.
 This waterproof design holds up tight even when the whole binoculars are submerged in water.
-The Bushnell Legend Ultra HD is one of the best compact binoculars for hiking or all-round purpose in its price class.
+The Bushnell Legend Ultra HD is one of the best compact binoculars for hiking or all-around purpose in its price class.

 - High-quality multi-coated optics for crisp, bright images

 - 10x magnification, 25-millimeter lens